Relative Pose Estimation through Affine Corrections of Monocular Depth Priors: Experiments

 \textbf{Feature Matchers and MDE Models}: Our framework can work with off-the-shelf feature matchers and MDE models that produce affine-invariant depth priors.
-We test our method with sparse matchings like Superpoint \cite{detone18superpoint}+SuperGlue \cite{sarlin20superglue} / LightGlue \cite{lindenberger2023lightglue}, as well as the state-of-the-art (SOTA) dense matcher RoMa \cite{edstedt2024roma}.
-Several MDE models predicting affine-invariant depths are used: Omnidata \cite{kar20223d-omnidata}, Marigold \cite{marigold}, the metric depth model of Depth-Anything v1 \cite{depthanything} and v2 \cite{depth_anything_v2}, and the recent MoGe \cite{wang2024moge}.
-Due to limited space, we report results with best performing models in the main paper and put the others in ~\cref{sec:supp-exp}.
-Note that while the Depth-Anything metric models are trained to predict metric depth, \cref{tab:ablat-shift} show that modeling the scale and shift is still beneficial. \\
+We test our method with sparse matchings Superpoint \cite{detone18superpoint}+LightGlue \cite{lindenberger2023lightglue}, as well as the state-of-the-art (SOTA) dense matcher RoMa \cite{edstedt2024roma}.
+Several MDE models predicting affine-invariant depths are used: Omnidata \cite{kar20223d-omnidata}, Marigold \cite{marigold}, the metric depth models of Depth-Anything v1 \cite{depthanything} and v2 \cite{depth_anything_v2}, and MoGe \cite{wang2024moge}.
+Due to limited space, we report results with best performing models in the main paper and put the others in Supp.
+Sec.
+B. Note that while the Depth-Anything metric models are trained to predict metric depth, \cref{tab:ablat-shift} show that modeling the scale and shift is still beneficial. \\

 \textbf{Implementation Details:} We implement our solvers and hybrid estimation pipeline in C++.
 Our hybrid LO-MSAC is based on the hybrid-RANSAC implementation from RansacLib \cite{ransaclib}, with non-minimal solver and least square optimization implemented using automatic differentiation from Ceres solver \cite{Agarwal_Ceres_Solver_2022}.
 We further export Python bindings using pybind11 \cite{pybind11} to conveniently use our framework in Python scripts.
 For all experiments, ScanNet images are resized to 640x480, ETH3D images to 720x480, and other images are used with their original resolution.